 Now, the bottoms of the outermost back supports sticks shown to be 17 1/64″ earlier need just a normal straight cut.
 Placing them on the legs will force the back to be at 10° since you made the angle cut previously.
 However, if you forgot to cut the legs at 10° earlier, you can go ahead and cut 10° off these support sticks for the same effect.
 Be careful in choosing the right way to cut, the back isn’t exactly symmetrical the way I did….

 Now for attaching.
 Pay attention to these drawings and images:

 There is a small attachment piece that connects the back to the legs.
 It’s 4.5″ long and I had it cut to be at an angle of 75° from the horizontal.
-Not reason why, it just ended up being that way.
+No real reason why that length is needed, it just ended up being that way for me.
 I really recommend attaching these pieces to legs first using 2, #8 1.25″ wood screws to bulk things up.
-The interface from of the chair back to the legs is a big failure point (most people avoid having this by using 1 continuous stick for the legs and back but it makes for an uncomfortable chair).
+The interface from of the chair back to the legs is a big failure point (most people avoid having this by using 1 continuous stick for the legs and back but it makes for a less comfortable chair).
 Get the attachment piece as flush against the #14 stick in the seat as you can.
 The goal is that when someone leans against the back, the attachment piece pushes against the #14 stick in the seat instead of straining the back-leg joint.
 Once you’ve completed that, attach the chair back to the attachment piece using 3 #6 screws, again making sure the back is as flush to the top of the legs as possible.
-This joint will be futher reinforced when the arms are attached.
+This joint will be further reinforced when the arms are attached.